 Rijkswaterstaat undertakes a series of measures to protect the Dutch people against flooding.
 These measures range from the Delta Works to the Room for the River programme.
 Other important tasks of Rijkswaterstaat include managing water shortages during periods of drought and monitoring and improving water quality.

-Rijkswaterstaat closely monitors water levels in the Netherlands.
+We closely monitor water levels.
 Based on models and weather forecasts, we prepare our own forecasts to predict water levels and water discharge volumes.
-In this way, we avoid unpleasant surprises, and as far as possible we are able to prevent crises occurring.